 Where possible, it’s always a good idea to set some money aside for a rainy day.
 The amount you will be able to save is very much dependent on your salary and expenses - but even if you can only afford a small amount, saving a little of your paycheck is a great habit to get into early in your career, and can make it easier to pay for big ticket expenses like holidays.
 And with 70% of students in their overdrafts after university, regularly putting money aside can be the best way of getting out of it as soon as possible.

-Living and working in one of the world’s priciest cities can be tricky on a graduate salary – but with a clear strategy in place it’s more than possible to make the most of London, whatever your budget.
+Living and working in one of the world’s priciest cities can be tricky on a graduate salary – but even with the cost of living in London so high, with a clear strategy in place it’s more than possible to make the most of the city, whatever your budget.

 Get the latest industry insights straight to your inbox.